TuffNetwork/TuffLuna/README.md

-# A small, deployable launcher based around the Lunar Client esque style.
+# A small, deployable launche
+Literally fork/clone it and host your own site!
+Supports Static Pages and literally anything